MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/getting-started-with-unity-iap-android.md

 The ID of the item is the link between PlayFab and any external IAP system.
 So we pass the item ID to the IAP service.

-At this point, the purchase process starts.
-The player interacts with the IAP interface and, if the purchase is successful, you obtain a receipt.
+At this point, the purchase process begins.
+The player interacts with the IAP interface and - if the purchase is successful - you obtain a receipt.

 PlayFab is then able to validate the receipt and register the purchase, granting the PlayFab player the items that they just bought.